Corefit Custom Moldable Arch Supports for High Arch and Flat Feet as low as $59

+Arch supports that are custom fitted to the foot can be crucial to providing foot and back comfort.
 The human foot has two longitudinal arches and one transverse arch which are formed by the tarsal & metatarsal bones.
 The ligaments and tendons of the foot support them.
 Our arches act as “shock absorbers” or bearing the weight of the body and taking the brunt of the impact produced during each step during walking and running functions.

-High Arches & Flat Feet
+Arch Support: High Arches & Flat Feet

 Problems that can arise with the arch are generally related to High Arches & Flat Feet.
 Our foot arches are developed typically at around the age of 2-3 years of age; flat feet during infancy is normal for our feet.
 As we age, the weight and stress our feet endure daily slowly begin to take a toll on our physical health.
-What starts as foot pain can gradually morph into the ankle, knee, and back discomfort.
+What starts as foot pain can gradually morph into ankle, knee, and back discomfort.

 High Arches can appear and become worse as we get older.
-With this higher arch, the ability of the foot to provide shock absorption while walking is weakened and increases stress on the heel and ball of the foot.
+With this higher arch, the ability of the foot to provide shock absorption while walking is weakened.
+This increases stress on the heel and ball of the foot.
 Symptoms can include foot pain, which radiates to the leg, ankle, hip, and thigh.
 This discomfort can travel up the leg and back due to the unusually high stress placed on the heel area during the heel strike of our gait cycle.
 High Arch pain and discomfort are managed by providing support for the foot through sole supporting inserts such as Corefit.